Neste: 1948–1997 (Neste)

+Because of the operations of Neste, the oil crisis of 1973 had little effect in Finland.

 In 1976, Finland's first skyscraper, Neste's 83.6-meter tall headquarters, was built in Keilaniemi, Espoo.
-It was built in Espoo because Helsinki did not issue a building license for such a tall building.

 In 1980, Jaakko Ihamuotila became the CEO.

+When Finland became the Soviet Union's largest Western oil importer in 1983, executive vice president Kai Hietarinta explained by stating that "the Soviets are reliable suppliers", in light of the 1970s energy crisis.
+From 1980 to 1982, Soviet supply increased from 58 to 81 of Finnish oil imports.
+Hietarinta noted that importing oil was Finland's only means to reduce its trade surplus.
+Trade obligations to the Soviet Union originated with the terms of its Independence from Russia in 1917, and the Second World War reparations from the 1944 Moscow Armistice that ended the Second Soviet–Finnish War.

 Neste started its service station operations in 1983.

 Neste held a legal import monopoly until the market liberalization in the 1990s.
-In 1990, Neste's international oil trade accounted for about half of its turnover and oil refining for a quarter.
-In 1991, the company's turnover stood at 53.025 billion Finnish markka, and it employed around 13,685 people.
-After the Soviet Union collapsed in 1991, the supply of oil from the region also dropped, and Neste had to find new sources of raw material.
-Neste had built several chemical plants around Europe, but as the prices of oil and chemical products plummeted, Neste decided to sell off its chemical industry operations.

 In 1991, Neste became the majority owner of Finnoil.
 Kesoil also became a wholly owned subsidiary.
 In 1992, Union service stations became Neste service stations.
 The following year the same happened to Finnoil service stations.

 In 1994, Gasum was established with Gazprom as a minor (25%) shareholder.
 In 1994, Neste's polyolefin production was separated into Borealis, a joint venture with the Norwegian Statoil.
 In 1998, Neste's 50% stake in Borealis was sold to OMV and IPIC.

 In 1994, Neste began as the main sponsor of a competition previously known as the Finnish Rally and renamed Neste Rally Finland.
 In October 2020, Neste ended its 26-year title sponsorship.